-- Money market investors use diff swaps to take advantage of the high yield if they expect yields to persist in this discount currency. - Corporate borrowers with debt in a discount currency can use diff swaps to lower their effective borrowing costs from the expected persistence of a low nominal interest rate in the premium currency.
+- Money market investors use diff swaps to take advantage of a high yield currency if they expect yields to persist in a discount currency. - Corporate borrowers with debt in a discount currency can use diff swaps to lower their effective borrowing costs from the expected persistence of a low nominal interest rate in the premium currency.
 Pay out the lower floating rate in the premium currency in exchange to receive the high floating rate in the discount currency.